 Subdomain under the special domain ad.msu.edu: If your department is coordinating Windows-based services with MSU IT, you may need to establish your domain as dept.ad.msu.edu.
 This will allow your domain to interact with other domains established by MSU IT which are also under the ad.msu.edu domain.
 Contact email@example.com for more details on this approach.

 Subdomain under existing unit domain: Define a domain name under your existing department domain (e.g., ad.dept.msu.edu).
 This approach makes the names more accessible.
 The central campus DNS servers (and others off-campus) would have access to the DNS data as needed.
 This approach should be used where there is a good justification for connecting the Active Directory domain to the Internet at large.

 Unit subdomain: Use your existing departmental domain (dept.msu.edu).
 This approach requires that your Active Directory DNS server also be configured with all existing DNS names for your department (e.g., static IPs, web and mail servers, printers).
 Your server would also be required to allow secondary (slave) access to the DNS data for the central campus DNS servers, but you would not have to provide your own secondary server.
 The MSU Hostmaster would verify the configuration and correctness of the data before linking your server to the campus DNS.
 This approach allows a unit to maintain more immediate control over all DNS data for the unit.
 It also increases the need to maintain a reliable and accurate DNS service.

-Regardless of the approach chosen, you’ll need to register subdomain names under msu.edu with email@example.com.
+Regardless of the approach chosen, you’ll need to register and request subdomain names under msu.edu.